Depth Sensors Help Make Self-Driving Cars a Reality

 As technology continues to improve, self-driving cars are getting closer to taking over the roads.
 Evolving regulations and the law are developing at a slower rate than the technology, leaving many to wonder how accidents and injuries will be handled when cars can drive themselves.

-With offices located in Philadelphia and Cherry Hill, New Jersey, we represent people injured in car accidents throughout Pennsylvania, southern New Jersey, and nationwide.
+With offices located in Philadelphia and Haddonfield, New Jersey, we represent people injured in car accidents throughout Pennsylvania, southern New Jersey, and nationwide.